 Among TCU graduates, the biggest earners are Electrical Engineers, who haul in about $67K on average.
 Next on the list are Financial Analysts and Marketing Managers, bringing in $57K each.
 Graphic Designers pick up approximately $40K in financial rewards, representing the lowest-paid position among alumni.

 The most popular destination for former TCU students is Dallas, Texas.
 TCU alumni seeking the highest salaries end up in Denver, Colo., which offers a median salary of around $66K.
 TCU grads love their alma mater so much that many stick around in Fort Worth despite the median salary there ranking lowest among popular cities ($56K).
 Other popular cities for TCU alumni include nearby Houston, Texas and Austin, Texas.

-A Bachelor of Science in Bachelor of Science (BS / BSc) earns TCU students the most money after college (an average about $58K per year).
-Average annual salaries for those with a B.A. in Bachelor of Arts (BA) are the lowest of the pack, earning $47K.
+A Master of Business Administration (MBA) earns TCU students the most money after college (an average about $107K per year).
+Average annual salaries for those with a Bachelor of Fine Arts (BFA) are the lowest of the pack, earning $42K.